ISA-tools/isa-api/docs/validation.rst

 Validating ISA JSON
 -------------------

-To validate an ISA JSON file against the ISA JSON version 1.0 specification you can use our new validator from v0.2, by doing this by doing something like:
+To validate an ISA JSON file against the ISA JSON version 1.0 specification you can use do so by doing this by doing something like:

 .. code-block:: python